ijlyttle/vembedr/README.md

 library("vembedr")
 ```

-To embed a YouTube video, simply use its `id`, which you can get from the original URL.
+To embed a YouTube video, simply use its identifier, which you can get from the original URL.
 Or, to have the code suggested, you can use `suggest_embed()` using the video's URL:

 ``` r
 suggest_embed("https://www.youtube.com/watch?v=1-vcErOPofQ")